 \section{Conclusions}

-In this article, we presented a method to study the ground-state properties of a two-dimensional $\Ztwo$ lattice gauge theory, using the quantum approximate optimization algorithm.
-With this method, we get good quality variational approximations while keeping circuits with a small depth.
-Hence, this allows preparing the target state with a number of standard single-qubit rotations and CNOTs gates comparable with the realistic expectations for near-term quantum technologies.
+In this article, we presented a method to study the ground-state properties of a two-dimensional $\Ztwo$ lattice gauge theory using the quantum approximate optimization algorithm.
+With this method, we are able to get good quality variational approximations while keeping circuits with a small depth.
+Hence, this allows to prepare the target state with a number of standard single-qubit rotations and CNOT gates comparable with the realistic expectations for near-term quantum technologies.

 We focused on the minimal resources needed for an accurate description of the ground state in a quantum circuit setup, to show that interesting physics can be indeed observed despite the small size.
 In particular, we showed that both the behavior of Wilson loops and the entanglement entropy clearly distinguish the trivial and the topological phase, and they characterize the confinement/deconfinement transition as well.
 To reliably find good approximations of the ground state, we proposed a two-step protocol for QAOA, which produces regular optimal schedules that can be successfully transferred to larger sizes.
-In this respect, the two-step protocol outperforms a resource-costly global minimum search, as well as other local optimizations strategies that are prone to remain trapped in ``bad'' local minima.
+In this respect, the two-step protocol outperforms a resource-costly global minimum search, as well as other local optimizations strategies that are prone to remaining trapped in ``bad'' local minima.

 However, the role of the noise brought by measurements and gates has been neglected, even though it will inevitably appear in a realistic implementation of our proposal.
 In general, the effect of noise on VQAs is still an important open question~\cite{Cerezo_NatRev2021} and thus the study of the robustness of our proposal is worthy of further investigation.
 In the worst-case scenario, where noise prevents an accurate reconstruction of the cost function $E_\Ptrot (\bgamma, \bbeta)$ for optimization purposes, one might still use a ``simulated'' QAOA to infer good variational parameters to be provided to the actual quantum circuit, which will be used mainly for measuring physical properties.